Eklutna Historical Park

 New Saint Nicholas Church

 The new St. Nicholas church was built in 1962 by the people of Eklutna.
 The project was headed by the Athabaskan Chief Mike Maxim Alex.
-It is still used regularly; we hold weekly services Saturday at 5 pm, Sunday at 9 am and Thursday evenings at 5 pm.
+It is still a fully functioning church.

 The interior of Alaska is home to the Athabaskan Native Peoples.
 Specific to the Eklutna area are the Danaina or Tanaina, Athabaskans.
 These colorful spirit houses are a uniquely Athabaskan tradition; according to cultural beliefs.
 Spirit houses were built by the family after the person’s death.
 A wonderful and unique mix of this native tradition with the practices and beliefs of Orthodox Christianity can be seen in the cemetery.
 The graves of the Athabaskan people are marked not only with their traditional spirit houses, but also with an Orthodox Christian Cross.
 There are also graves marked only with crosses, honoring the resting places of the Orthodox non- native members of the church.